XGR Chain — Access Control & Permission Boundaries

 - per-account queue limits

-TxPool RPC methods should be considered operator/infrastructure APIs, not public application APIs.
+Txpool RPC methods should be considered operator/infrastructure APIs, not public application APIs.

 Recommended policy: